 We report the mean accuracy of graph classification over 10 random runs.
-Table \ref{tab:aucresults_graphcl} and Table \ref{tab:aucresults_simsiam} summarize the results of comparing \ours\ with different augmentation techniques using GraphCL and SimSiam as the GRL framework, respectively.
+Table \ref{tab:aucresults_graphcl} summarizes the results of comparing \ours\ with different augmentation techniques using GraphCL as the GRL framework.
 From the results, we have several observations.
 First, different augmentation techniques may be useful to different extents on different datasets, where the methods modifying graph structures ({\em e.g.}, Subgraph, Mixup, Edge Dropping, etc.) are generally better than Attribute Masking.
 This is because structural changes imply more variances on graphs than node features, which is a desideratum for augmenting the dataset.
-Second, GraphCL generally leads to better performance than SimSiam, suggesting a better fit of GraphCL as a GRL benchmark.
-Therefore, GraphCL is considered as the default GRL framework in the subsequent experiments unless otherwise stated.
-Third, in most cases, our method \ours\ outperform each Vanilla augmentation technique, with up to 7.83\% relative improvement (Edge-Dropping on \prot) using GraphCL and 5.98\% relative improvement (Subgraph on \prot) using SimSiam, indicating its generalizability across various augmentations and datasets, and its GRL-agnositic design for plug-and-play with different GRL methods.
-Finally, \ours\ is less sensitive to the loss of semantics caused by random perturbations, such as the degraded accuracy of Vanilla Node Dropping on \mutag\ in Table \ref{tab:aucresults_graphcl} and Vanilla Edge Dropping/Mixup on \prot\ in Table \ref{tab:aucresults_simsiam}.
+Second, in most cases, our method \ours\ outperform each Vanilla augmentation technique, with up to 7.83\% relative improvement (Edge-Dropping on \prot) using GraphCL, indicating its generalizability across various augmentations and datasets, and its GRL-agnositic design for plug-and-play with different GRL methods.
+Finally, \ours\ is less sensitive to the loss of semantics caused by random perturbations, such as the degraded accuracy of Vanilla Node Dropping on \mutag\ in Table \ref{tab:aucresults_graphcl}.
 This is because the perturbation is constrained to the marginal subgraphs outside the semantic patterns by \ours, leading to its robustness to the potentially arbitrary changes caused by perturbations.